McShelby/hugo-theme-relearn/exampleSite/content/basics/customization/_index.en.md

 {{% notice note %}}
 The resulting URL will not be [configured ugly](https://gohugo.io/templates/output-formats/#configure-output-formats) in terms of [Hugo's URL handling](https://gohugo.io/content-management/urls/#ugly-urls) even if you've set `uglyURLs=true` in your `hugo.toml`.
 This is due to the fact that for one mime type only one suffix can be configured.

-Nevertheless, if you're unhappy with the resulting URLs you can manually redefine `outputFormats.PRINT` in your own `hugo.toml` to your liking.
+Nevertheless, if you're unhappy with the resulting URLs you can manually redefine `outputFormats.print` in your own `hugo.toml` to your liking.
 {{% /notice %}}

 ## Home Button Configuration